akila394/akila394/README.md

 - 👋 Hi, I’m @Akila Herath
 - 👀 I’m a Software Tester
-- 🌱 I’m currently working on Seleium Automation projects using python
+- 🌱 I’m currently working as a Software Test Analyst intern at Audacix.
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me on akila.sabherath@gmail.com